daspartho/SpotiByeAds/README.md

 # Usage
 1. Open Spotify and start your favourite track.
 2. Run the script in background using `python main.py` in the respective directory.
 3. Congratulations!
-You can now listen to Spotifyy with no ads and the peace of mind you deserve :D.
+You can now listen to Spotify with no ads and the peace of mind you deserve :D.

 # Contributing
 If you want to contribute code, just write a quick pull request and the developers will look at it.
 If you want to suggest a idea, just write a issue and the developers will check it out!